K-PaaS/application-platform-guide-eng/user_guide/development_application/go.md

 -   OS : Windows 7 64bit
 -   Go : 1.5.2
 -   IDE : Intellij IDEA
-There are Community and Ultimate version for Intellij IDEA.
+There are Community and Ultimate versions for Intellij IDEA.
 Community Version is for Free and the Ultimate version is a 30-day trial version.

 ##### 2.2.1.
 Go SDK Installation
 1. Download Go SDK